Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ### Define a custom authentication flow with `ChainedTokenCredential`

 While `DefaultAzureCredential` is generally the quickest way to authenticate apps for Azure, you can create a customized chain of credentials to be considered. `ChainedTokenCredential` enables users to combine multiple credential instances to define a customized chain of credentials.
-For more information, see [ChainedTokenCredential overview](https://learn.microsoft.com/azure/developer/java/sdk/authentication/credential-chains#chainedtokencredential-overview).
+For more information, see [ChainedTokenCredential overview][ctc_overview].

 ## Sovereign cloud configuration